Placido Domingo apologizes after union finds he sexually harassed women

 “While that was never my intention, no one should ever be made to feel that way,” he said.
 “I am committed to affecting positive change in the opera industry so that no one else has to have that same experience.”

-The union did not immediately respond to a request asking for a copy of its report regarding the investigation.
+Domingo had disputed the allegations when they were first reported by the Associated Press (AP) last year, forcing him to sever ties with some of the foremost musical institutions in the United States.

-Domingo had disputed the allegations when they appeared in news reports last year, forcing him to sever ties with some of the foremost musical institutions in the United States.
+Women told the AP that Domingo, who is married, forced wet kisses on them, groped them and sought to pressure them into meeting him privately outside work for sex.
+They described it as a pattern of behavior stretching back to the 1980s that had long been an open secret in the opera world.

-He resigned as general manager of the Los Angeles Opera and pulled out of performing the title role in Verdi’s “Macbeth” at the Metropolitan Opera in New York.
+Following the report, Domingo resigned as general manager of the Los Angeles Opera and pulled out of performing the title role in Verdi’s “Macbeth” at the Metropolitan Opera in New York.

-The two opera houses did not immediately respond to a request for comment on Tuesday.
+The allegations had less of an impact on his career in Europe, and he was still due to sing and conduct at performances in Vienna, Madrid, Moscow and Hamburg in the coming months, according to his website.

-Other opera houses around the world canceled appearances by Domingo, a tenor who turned baritone later in his career.
+The Teatro Real in Madrid and the Royal Opera House in London confirmed that Domingo would still appear on their stages for “La Traviata” and “Don Carlo” this year.

 The union will announce plans in the coming weeks to prevent sexual harassment in the future, Leonard Egert, national executive director of AGMA, said in a statement.